Recently, I talked to a guy who is living in the United States on an E2 Visa.

 #5 Family Member Sponsorship

-#6 Establish A Business Abroad
+#6 Establish a Business Abroad

 Additional Considerations for the Green Card Process